This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 For some existing and older buildings, ventilation systems may not have been designed to meet current standards and additional mitigations may be needed.
 As a precautionary measure it is recommended that ventilation is included as part of any workplace or public indoor environment COVID secure risk assessment, and the necessary mitigation measures are adopted.

-In most buildings, maintaining comfortable temperatures and humidity above 40-60% relative humidity is likely to be beneficial to reducing the survivability of the virus.
+In most buildings, maintaining comfortable temperatures and humidity above 40% to 60% relative humidity is likely to be beneficial to reducing the survivability of the virus.
 However, this is likely to be less important than the ventilation rate mentioned above (medium confidence).

 Ensure good hand and respiratory hygiene